Reasons to study this course

-You can develop logical problem solving skills, carry out practical work, and apply your knowledge to the real world.
+- You can develop logical problem-solving skills, carry out practical work, and apply your knowledge to the real

-Physics students are particularly valued by industry and universities for the varied skills they have acquired.
+- Physics students are particularly valued by industry and universities for the varied skills they have

-Mechanics, electricity, waves, particles and radiation as part of the AS Physics course.
+Mechanics, electricity, waves, particles and radiation as part of the AS course.
 At A-Level you will also learn about further mechanics, nuclear structure, electric, gravitational and magnetic fields.
-At A-Level there’s also an optional unit, you can typically choose between Engineering, Astrophysics or Electronics.
+At A-Level there’s also an optional unit, you typically study, Astrophysics.

 Most of our students progress to university, taking degrees in scientific subjects or in Engineering.
-Many study in areas of Finance, Business and IT.
-A-Level Physics is valued as a robust and challenging subject and the numerical, practical and problem solving skills you will develop are prized by employers.
+Others study in areas of Finance, Business and IT.
+A-Level Physics is valued as a robust and challenging subject and the numerical, practical and problem-solving skills you will develop are prized by employers.